tenancy/docs/docs/hyn/5.x/cache.md

 Currently the Laravel cache will use the same cache key for all tenants.
 This can and will cause issues in the long run.
-The config key for tenants should be automatically changed and the ability to disable overriding the cache key should be configurable inside tenancy.php
+The config key for tenants should be automatically changed and the ability to disable overriding the cache key should be configurable inside `tenancy.php`.

+The following is an easy implementation to allow per-tenant prefixes.

 Add a `CacheServiceProvider` with these contents in boot method: